 Language schools are considered to be very successful.
 Still, even then, there’s no guarantee that the child will feel comfortable in a school where locals speak mostly Bulgarian and where teachers could have relatively outdated methods of teaching.

-On the other hand, Sofia is also home to a number of high-quality and top-rated international schools, like the Anglo-American School of Sofia.
+Sofia is also home to several high-quality and top-rated international schools, like the Anglo-American School of Sofia.

 International schools in Sofia offer a multicultural experience for students and access to modern, sophisticated facilities, teaching methods, and numerous extracurricular activities.
 Such schools are designed with precision and to the highest standards, offering children a tailored and personalized teaching approach.